cssnr/playdrift-extension/README.md

 # Features

+- Show User Rating and Record (Win/Loss)
+- Track Game History, Win/Loss, Rating and Date
+- Automatically Send Stats to Chat on User Join
+- Automatically Send Your Own Stats to Chat When You Join
+- Show Stats Tooltip on Mouse Over
+- Show Stats on Icon on Mouse Over
+- Ban User Feature that Automatically Kicks User in Future

 Please submit a [Feature Request](https://github.com/smashedr/playdrift-extension/discussions/categories/feature-requests) for new features.
 For any issues, bugs or concerns; please [Open an Issue](https://github.com/smashedr/playdrift-extension/issues).